-by Allison Peet, Mindfulness Instructor at the Des Moines Pastoral Counseling Center
+by Allison Peet, Certified Mindfulness Instructor at the Des Moines Pastoral Counseling Center

 - Start Small: Know Your Why – If you don’t know why you want to start a meditation practice, you’ll never stick to it.
 Take a few moments to really ask yourself why you’re doing this.
 Maybe it’s because you want to be less reactive to your kids, show up more fully for your spouse, reduce stress, find more peace of mind, or you want to be kinder and gentler to yourself.
 Meditation can be difficult at times, and the payoffs don’t show themselves immediately.
 Knowing your why can keep you on track, even if you don’t feel like it – you remember the bigger reason of your commitment.
 Once you begin to feel the benefits, these moments help motivate you to keep going.
 Anyone has 5-10 minutes in their day – try a simple awareness of breathing meditation.
 One of my favorite meditation apps is called Insight Timer, plus it’s free!